 137 W. Knowlton Rd., Media, 25 miles from Center City, open 8 a.m. to 3 p.m. daily, 610-876-7116, linvilla.com

 At it since 2001, this Bucks County orchard offers a robust pick-your-own program that includes apples, nectarines, blackberries, tomatoes, peppers, zucchini, cucumbers, and more.
-No reservations are required to PYO, but if you want a limited-capacity hayride to your picking spot, make sure you wear your mask.
+No reservations are required to PYO, and you can also grab a hayride while you’re there.

 Don’t miss: If you’ve got young kids in tow — and you’re comfortable in a theme park right now — Sesame Place is about three miles away, and open Thursday through Sunday with plenty of COVID-19 precautions.

 97 Styers Lane, Langhorne, 26 miles from Center City, open 9 a.m. to 6 p.m. daily, though hours are subject to change, so call before you visit, 215-702-9633, styerorchard.com

 For something a little farther